scandum/quadsort/README.md

 Intro
 -----

-This document describes a stable bottom-up adaptive merge sort named quadsort.
+This document describes a stable bottom-up adaptive branchless merge sort named quadsort.
 A [visualisation](https://github.com/scandum/quadsort#visualization) and [benchmarks](https://github.com/scandum/quadsort#benchmark-quadsort-vs-stdstable_sort-vs-timsort) are available at the bottom.

 The quad swap